 Heat rash, otherwise known as Miliaria or prickly heat, often occurs in hot and humid conditions.
 As your eccrine sweat glands go into overdrive by producing more sweat to help your body cool down, they can become clogged from dead skin cells or aluminum salts, resulting in painful inflammation.

 Intertrigo happens when folds of skin have too much friction or bacterial build up.
-These irritants can activate bacterial and yeast infections that lead to a nasty armpit rash.
+These irritants can activate bacterial and yeast infections that lead to a less than pleasant armpit rash.

 How to Avoid an Armpit Rash

+Cut back on your shaving routine.
 Shaving is one practice that can actually exacerbate and inflame an armpit rash.
 By not shaving as frequently when you have underarm irritation, you can help mitigate any rash outbreaks.
 When you do shave, we recommend shaving at night and making sure that you’re using a clean, fresh blade as often as possible.
+After shaving, waiting to apply deodorant until your pores have closed slightly.

 "My husband absolutely loves the deodorant!
 He was using The Woodsmen.
 I did warn him that he was probably going to go through a detoxing period because that’s what happens when switching from using a deodorant with chemicals to an all natural.
 He developed a very painful rash, so I contacted the company and explained what was happening.
 We followed all of their advice, and the rash wasn’t getting any better.
 They said that he may be having a reaction to the baking soda so they sent him a "baking soda free" deodorant...
 Problem solved!
 He loves the deodorant and how well it works.
 My husband went through deodorant like crazy, because he had to use so much of it for it to work.
 Now he barely uses 2 swipes and it lasts for much longer. - View original testimonial

+Switch to a natural deodorant.
 If you were previously using an antiperspirant, you were likely subjecting your underarms to years of chemical ingredients like aluminum, triclosan, silica, propylene glycol, and artificial fragrances on a daily basis.
 By using a natural deodorant, you’re allowing your body to naturally rid itself of this toxic buildup as you sweat.
-Baking soda, an ingredient commonly found inside natural deodorant, can actually help draw out these toxins and bacteria from your underarms and speed up the detox process.
-While this is a healthy process for your body to undergo, the initial chemical detox mixed with increased sweating can result in a temporary underarm rash.
-To buffer this and help your body transition to natural deodorant faster and easier, try using a regular deodorant that contains less toxic ingredients (and no aluminum) for a few weeks before you jump into a completely all-natural deodorant.
+Baking soda, an ingredient commonly found in natural deodorant, can actually help draw out these toxins and bacteria from your underarms, speed up the detox process, and even deodorize as well.
+While this is a healthy process for your body to undergo, the initial chemical detox mixed with increased sweating may result in a temporary underarm rash.
+To buffer this and help your body transition to natural deodorant faster and easier, try using an all-natural deodorant that contains less toxic ingredients (perhaps even a baking soda free version!) for a few weeks before you jump into a completely all-natural deodorant.
+Alternatively, you could try detoxing your body with a detox diet, detox baths, or some other type of cleanse.

 How to Treat and Get Rid of an Armpit Rash

 If you’ve made the switch to natural deodorant and have noticed a rash in your underarms, you’ll want to determine what exactly is causing the irritation.
-Factors like switching from an antiperspirant, baking soda, your environment, and even your hygiene can all play a factor in this.
-Depending on the root cause, you’ll need to take appropriate actions to get your underarms looking their best and feeling fresh!
+Factors like switching from an antiperspirant, baking soda in natural deodorant, your environment, and even your personal hygiene can all factor in here.
+Depending on the root cause, you’ll need to take the appropriate actions to get your underarms looking their best and feeling fresh!

-Here are the ways to treat various causes:
+Here are some of the ways to treat various causes of armpit rash:

 If you’re looking for an easy way to help speed up the adjustment period you experience when switching to a natural deodorant, try an armpit detox.
-It's a great way to help rid your underarms of the toxins that they've been exposed to when using chemical-ridden deodorants and can make switching to natural deodorant a breeze.
+It's a simple and easy way to help rid your underarms of the toxins that they've been exposed to when using chemical-filled deodorants.
+An armpit detox can also make switching to natural deodorant a much easier transition.
 Many people who’ve tried this detox reported that their underarms had less odor even when they didn’t apply deodorant afterward.
-For some, trying the underarm detox before making the full switch to natural deodorant helped them avoid any rash and irritation altogether.
+For some, trying the underarm detox before making the full switch to natural deodorant helped them avoid an underarm rash and irritation altogether.

 Back to You